Difficult to buy a gun in China, but not explosives

 Private gun ownership is almost unheard of in China as controls are so strict, meaning gun crime is rare.
 Explosives, on the other hand, are widely available from the sprawling mining and fireworks industries.

-The suspect was himself killed at the scene, but such “sudden incidents”, as China refers to them, highlight broader government worries about stability in the world’s second-largest economy, with a widening gap between rich and poor and growing anger at corruption and environmental issues.
+The attack has been blamed on one individual in the city, but such “sudden incidents”, as China refers to them, highlight broader government worries about stability in the world’s second-largest economy, with a widening gap between rich and poor and growing anger at corruption and environmental issues.

 “Modern Chinese society has lots of contradictions, and if people want to send a message about their anger or make a point, they can get explosives from any mine,” said Pan Zhiping, a domestic security expert at the Xinjiang Academy of Social Sciences.